unslothai/unsloth/README.md

 * Slim Orca `bsz=1` for all benchmarks since `bsz=2` OOMs.
 We can handle `bsz=2`, but we benchmark it with `bsz=1` for consistency.

-# Llama-Factory 3rd party performance benchmarking
+# Llama-Factory 3rd party benchmarking
 [Link](https://github.com/hiyouga/LLaMA-Factory/wiki/Performance-Comparison) to performance table.

 | Method | Bits | TGS | GRAM | Speed |